kelu124/echomods/include/AddPitch.md

 * an [article summarizing the experiment on the Journal of Open Hardware](http://openhardware.metajnl.com/articles/10.5334/joh.2/) - [DOI:10.5334/joh.2]( http://doi.org/10.5334/joh.2);
 * the [slack channel if you want to discuss](https://join.slack.com/usdevkit/shared_invite/MTkxODU5MjU0NjI1LTE0OTY1ODgxMDEtMmYyZTliZDBlZA);
 * the Tindie store for the [analog processing unit](https://www.tindie.com/products/kelu124/ultrasound-imaging-analog-processing-module/) and the [pulser](https://www.tindie.com/products/kelu124/ultrasound-imaging-pulser-module/) or [the motherboard](https://www.tindie.com/products/kelu124/ultrasound-modules-motherboard/).

+[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.377054.svg)](https://doi.org/10.5281/zenodo.377054)

+* __Disclaimer #0__: __This is not a medical ultrasound scanner__!
+It's a development kit that can be used for pedagogical and academic purposes - possible immediate use as a non-destructive testing (NDT) tool, for example in metallurgical crack analysis.
+As in all electronics, be [careful](/WordOfCaution.md).
-__Disclaimer__: though an engineer, this project is the first of its sort, I never did something related.
-Bear with us, and the discovery process, but I'm happy to share my learning on the way =)
+* __Disclaimer #1__: though an engineer, this project is the first of its sort, I never did something related.
+It's all but a finalized product.

-__Disclaimer #2__: Ultrasound raises questions.
+* __Disclaimer #2__: Ultrasound raises questions.
 In case you build a scanner, use caution and good sense!

-__Disclaimer #3__: Beware!
-Though I am one of echopen's cofounders, this personnal is a personnal pet-project.
+* __Disclaimer #3__: Though I am one of echopen's cofounders, this personnal is a personnal pet-project.

-[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.377054.svg)](https://doi.org/10.5281/zenodo.377054)